Join our list

 Early October is the start of the annual cranberry harvest!
 Cranberries do not grow in water, but to make harvesting easier the marsh is flooded so that the berries float to the surface.
 Staff can be seen moving through the bog in hip waders, collecting the berries into floating rafts.
 Learn all about the farming of cranberries at this special time of year.

-While at the marsh, also take the time to visit the Muskoka Lakes Winery.
-Famous for their unique cranberry and blueberry products, this award-winning establishment – and extension of Johnston’s offering – has been in operation for 16 years.
+While at the marsh, also take the time to visit the the winery.
+Famous for their unique cranberry and blueberry products, this award-winning establishment – and extension of Johnston’s offering – has been in operation for 17 years.
 Take in the view from the patio while you sample the wines and enjoy their local cheese plate.